Test Center for ASVAB

 Implications of Selecting the Wrong Test Center

-If you want to join the U.S Armed Forces, you have to take the ASVAB or the Armed Services Vocational Aptitude Battery exam because this result of this test will determine whether or not you are qualified to work in this field.
+If you want to join the U.S Armed Forces, you have to take the ASVAB or the Armed Services Vocational Aptitude Battery exam, because the scores you receive in the test will determine whether or not you are qualified to work in this field.
 Needless to say, you will have to make sure that you register for the test before hand and ensure that you have at least two months to study for the exam.
 If you do not prepare for it a long time in advance, you may not be able to score high in the test.

 Available ASVAB Test Centers

-At the time of registration, you need to select an ASVAB test center where you will be taking the test.
+At the time of registration, you need to select a center for the test where you will be taking the test.
 Given below is some useful information that you should remember at the time of selecting the testing location.

 - In the United States and Puerto Rico, there are 65 testing locations or the MEPS or Military Entrance Processing where you can take the test.
 The test offered here is the computer based version of the ASVAB.

 - In case there is no MEPS Station near your place of residence, you can always take the exam at a MET or Military Entrance Test site, which is a satellite location.
 The test offered at the MET sites is the pen and paper version of the ASVAB.